Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning domain adaptation from simulator to real

-Some works take advantage of virtual LiDAR data \cite{sallab2019unsupervised141, 8972449142, manivasagam2020lidarsim151}.
-Sallab et al. \cite{sallab2019unsupervised141} perform learning on virtual LiDAR point clouds from CARLA \cite{dosovitskiy2017carla} and utilize CycleGAN to transfer styles from the virtual domain to the real KITTI \cite{geiger2013vision} dataset.
-Fang et al. \cite{8972449142} propose a LiDAR simulator that augments real point clouds with artificial obstacles by blending them appropriately into the surroundings.
+augments real point clouds with artificial obstacles by blending them appropriately into the surroundings.
 Regarding planning and decision disparity, Pan et al. \cite{pan2017virtual152} propose learning driving policies in a simulated setting with realistic frames before applying them in the real world.
 Osinski et al. \cite{osiński2020simulationbased160} propose a driving policy using a simulator, where a segmentation network is developed using annotated real-world data, while the driving controller is learned using synthetic images and their semantics.
 Mitchell et al. \cite{mitchell2020multivehicle165} and Stocco et al. \cite{Stocco_2023166} enable robust online policy learning adaptation through a mixed-reality arrangement, which includes an actual vehicle and other virtual cars and obstacles, allowing the real car to learn from simulated collisions and test scenarios.